Enterprise Chatbot: Do You Really Need It? This Will Help You Decide

 2. Creating a plan for an enterprise chatbot

 The next thing to do is to create a chatbot project plan and requirements.
 But don’t overthink this part.
-When developing requirements, focus on things like bot use cases, bot user stories, and bot business goals.
+When developing requirements, focus on bot use cases, bot user stories, and bot business goals.

 a.
 Use Cases